 Statement

 As I work, I try to maintain two opposing thoughts.
-I try to make every decision and move as if it’s my final one.
+I try to make every decision as if it’s my final one while knowing it never will be.
 The painting must be the best it can be at each state – there is no planning ahead.
-This idea tends to make everything immediate and intense, but because it is contradicted by the notion that there are no right answers, and that nothing is ever finished, I can proceed quickly and intuitively.
-There is inevitably time to respond to mistakes (I consider mistakes to be intelligent accidents) and make changes.
-I love the fact that painting (and living) is plastic.
+This idea makes everything immediate and intense, but because it is contradicted by the notion that there are no right answers, and that nothing is ever finished, I can proceed quickly and intuitively.
+There is inevitably time to respond to "mistakes" (intelligent accidents) and make changes.
+I love the fact that painting, like living, is plastic.

 If I haven’t had a significant experience with a painting, I’m usually not interested and often eventually dive back in.
 I don’t always understand what I’m doing and even find it important to be slightly confused; like making sense of a puzzling dream.
 At some point the paintings seem like abstract narratives.
 They don’t TELL a story they ARE a story.

 When I’m working, I’m thinking about how to apply paint, scale, proportion and relationships of hue, value and intensity.
-I put down a first color, then a second one as if that could complete the painting.
-Then I allow myself another try, then another and so forth.
-As each work evolves unexpectedly over time, I know it’s working when I am surprised by the result.
+I put down color, then a second one as if that could possibly complete the painting.
+Then I allow myself another try, then again and so forth.
+It's a simple process that evolves unexpectedly over time.
+I know it’s working when I am surprised by the result.